ethman/Slakh/README.md

 #### Analysis of Audio

-Here are all the spectra of the MIDI instrument program "families" as they are rendered in Slakh2100:
+Here are the averages of the spectra of each of the MIDI instrument program "families" as they are rendered in Slakh2100:

 ![slakh instrument spectra](https://github.com/ethman/Slakh/raw/master/img/slakh_src_by_class_big.png)

-Here is a comparison of the spectra of Slakh2100, Flakh2100, and MUSDB18 [6]:
+Here is a comparison of the average mixture spectra of Slakh2100, Flakh2100, and MUSDB18 [6]:

 ![spectra comparison overlayed](https://github.com/ethman/Slakh/raw/master/img/all_spectra_placeholder.png)

-Here are those same three spectra intentionally separated along the y-axis for clarity:
+Here are those same three average mixture spectra intentionally separated along the y-axis for clarity:

 ![spectra comparison](https://github.com/ethman/Slakh/raw/master/img/all_spectra_option3.png)

-Here is a [UMAP](https://github.com/lmcinnes/umap) projection of each of the above spectra down to a 2D space:
+Here is a [UMAP](https://github.com/lmcinnes/umap) projection of the spectra of each mixture in Slakh2100, Flakh2100, and MUSDB18:

 ![umap](https://github.com/ethman/Slakh/raw/master/img/all_umap_trunc_option2.png)